TimL20/icinga2api_py/doc/14_Client.rst

 ResultSet
 ---------

-A ``ResultSet`` object represents a set of results returned from the Icinga2 API.
-This class is not an ABC (abstract base class), although it’s not meant to be instanciated (rarely useful). ``ResultSet`` implements lot’s of feature for inspecting results from Icinga2:
+An :class:`icinga2api_py.results.ResultSet` object represents a set of results returned from the Icinga2 API.
+This class is not an ABC (abstract base class), although it’s not meant to be instanciated (rarely useful). ``ResultSet`` implements lot’s of features for inspecting results from Icinga2:

 - It’s a sequence.
 The “items” are ``Result`` objects (built on demand).
   You can get those ``Result``\ s by their index or iterate over them.